mitin001/blog/2025/09/26/reddit_my_new_hobby_watching_ai_slowly_drive_microsoft.md

 > They make very shallow surface-level changes to get you the result you want, which is usually what we’d describe as a developer doing a shitty bandaid fix.
 Except it’s automated and before you know it there are a thousand load-bearing bandaids.

-Use these assistants if you want them to make errors go away with bandaids like the try/catch blocks.
+Use these assistants if you want them to make errors go away with band-aids like the try/catch blocks.
 Don't worry that this will make the software resistant to debugging.
-One of these days when Copilot will decide to make it pass some asinine test hallucinated by the LLM, the change will make your software simply stop working, and there will be no way to debug it, short of rolling it back pre-Copilot.
+One of these days, when Copilot decides to make it pass some asinine test hallucinated by the LLM, the change will make your software simply stop working, and there will be no way to debug it, short of rolling it back pre-Copilot.

 > Back when Devin was announced they showed how it “fixed” a bug where an endpoint threw a KeyNotFound exception when retrieving a value from a dictionary.
 All it did was wrap the call in a try/catch and swallow the exception.
 Of course that just fixed the symptom and not the underlying issue.
 Literally the exact same type of thing going on in these PRs with symptoms being “fixed” but not the underlying issue.